JorjaFox/website/content/posts/blog/2022/01-25-jorja-will-not-return-to-csi-vegas.md

 {{< twitter user="JorjaFoxofficia" id="1486014897947385857" >}}

 Her summation "So goes Grissom…..So goes Sara.
-Wherever they go, they belong together." is the greatest testament to her deep understanding of both what made the show a success, and why they need to be together.</p>
+Wherever they go, they belong together." is the greatest testament to her deep understanding of both what made the show a success, and why they need to be together.

 What does that mean here?
 Not a whole lot!
 Just won't be scrambling to recap/screencap.